Short Bio for

 The University of Massachusetts Lowell

-Serving as the interim Dean of Engineering from October 1 until a
+Served as the interim Dean of Engineering during the

 Dr. Jack Wilson served as the 25th President of the

 University of Massachusetts system,

 from September 2, 2003 to June 30, 2011 and is now President

 Emeritus and University Distinguished Professor of Higher Education,

 Emerging Technologies, and Innovation.

 <story> He will work on projects throughout the University, but his